TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Related Work

-Recently, data-driven and learning-based simulators have demonstrated great potential for imitating real-world driving behaviors and reactions through natural driving data.
-TrafficSim was a multi-agent behavioral model for realistic traffic simulation that captures a variety of driver behaviors from human demonstration \cite{suo2021trafficsim}.
-It parameterized a joint actor policy that generates socially-consistent tracks for all vehicles in the scene.
-Heter-Sim represented a heterogeneous multi-agent simulation system, corresponding to human crowds, traffic, vehicles, or combinations of agents with different dynamics \cite{ren2019heter}, which estimated motion states from real-world datasets and optimizes states considering continuity, collision avoidance, attraction, and direction control.
-SimNet framed the simulation problem as a Markov process and predicted the vehicle's motion directly by observing the bird's eye view, without requiring kinematic models \cite{bergamini2021simnet}.
-It trained a simple end-to-end machine learning system that responded to the ego car's behavior.
-InterSim is an interactive traffic simulator designed to test autonomous driving planners \cite{sun2022intersim}, which adopted a machine learning method to explain the interaction relationships between the agents in the scene and generates trajectories for each agent that responds to the test trajectory of the ego vehicle.
-Flow was a benchmark for Reinforcement Learning (RL) in traffic management, which integrated SUMO with the deep reinforcement learning library and enabled the development of reliable controllers for complex problems, such as the control of mixed-autonomy traffic \cite{wu2017flow}.
-LimSim was a long-term interactive multi-scenario traffic simulator, which aimed to provide a continuous simulation capability under the complex urban road network \cite{wen2023limsim}.
-Although closed-loop evaluation has received sufficient attention in recent years, data-driven or learning model-based simulations are helpless for traffic flow generation without the support of natural driving data.
+In closed-loop simulators, the complex interactions between traffic participants and their environments, coupled with diverse maneuvers, have become the primary focus of research~\cite{huang2022survey}.
+Recently, data-driven and learning-based approaches have demonstrated great potential for imitating real-world driving behaviors and reactions through natural driving data.
+TrafficSim \cite{suo2021trafficsim} captures a variety of driver behaviors from human demonstration and parameterizes a joint actor policy that generates socially consistent tracks for all vehicles in the scene.
+SimNet \cite{bergamini2021simnet} presents an end-to-end learning system that responds to the ego vehicle's behavior by predicting the vehicle's motion directly with the bird's eye view.
+InterSim \cite{sun2022intersim} explains the interaction relationships between the vehicles in the scene and generates trajectories for each vehicle that responds to the test trajectory of the ego vehicle.
+Flow \cite{wu2017flow} integrates SUMO with the deep reinforcement learning library and enables the development of reliable controllers for complex mixed-autonomy scenarios.
+OpenCDA-ROS~\cite{Zheng2023Opencda} merges the OpenCDA framework and ROS to bridge the gap between simulation and real-world deployment, enhancing research, development, and deployment of CDA for cooperative perception, decision-making, and smart infrastructure.
+LimSim~\cite{wen2023limsim} is a long-term interactive multi-scenario traffic simulator, which aimed to provide a continuous simulation capability under the complex urban road network.
+Although closed-loop simulation holds significant importance for evaluating the performance of autonomous driving algorithms, existing simulators still fail to effectively bridge the gap between multi-vehicle dynamic interaction simulation and real traffic conditions, which limits the practical utility of current simulators.